The Complete Guide to eCommerce Development 2024

 Are you currently running an online business or planning to launch one soon?
 If so, addressing potential information security risks should be your top priority.

 Many retailers use multiple systems, each implemented and developed by different companies.
 While this can aid business with development, it also increases the risk of personal data leaks and may harm project availability.
-Our company’s experts advise: pay attention to your online store’s security.
+Our company’s experts advise: pay attention to your online store’s security by adhering to secure development standards.

 Cyber threats in eCommerce